PAARTH2608/Chat-App/README.md

 ### Built With

-To get a local copy up and running follow these simple steps.

-## Frontend Prerequisites
 - Nodejs 14.17.0

 ## Installation
+To get a local copy up and running follow these simple steps.
 Clone the repo
    ```sh
    https://github.com/PAARTH2608/Chat-App.git